cgdangelo/GitBchq_Mini/README.md

 USE
 ---

-1. Set the following git variables:
+1. Set the following git variables with `git config`:
     * **basecamp.projectid** Project id for this repository
     * **basecamp.apikey** Your BaseCamp API key
     * **basecamp.baseurl** e.g. https://company.basecamphq.com/